 Homestead Side Hustles

 The following homestead side hustles are broken up into three different types of commodity.
 There’s also a little practical advice interspersed here and there.
-As I said, this article is part of a much longer body of text (16 pages worth of information!!) that comes from our book, The Do It Yourself Homestead.
+Today’s article is part of a much longer body of text (16 pages worth of information!!) that comes from our book, The Do It Yourself Homestead.

 This book is a prime example of our own homestead side hustle.
 We offer it up as exhibit A to testify that you CAN live your dream, create your passion, share it with others and make a few more pennies for chicken feed.
 Or seed starts.